bernmc/flashstor-trueNAS-fancontrol/README.md

 **sys_threshold=50**

-Minimum Fan speed  - sets the minimum fan speed using pwm (Pulse Width Modulation). values It is set to 60 which is 1580 rpm.
+Minimum Fan speed  - sets the minimum fan speed using pwm (Pulse Width Modulation) values.
+It is set to 60 which is 1580 rpm.
 Here are some pwm values for different fan speeds.
 A pwm of 255 is maximum fan speed.

 60 = 1580

 70 = 1757

 80 = 1970

 90 = 2070

 **min_pwm=60**